Students Reflect on Gender Bias and its Impact on School Life

 Students seem to find it hard to be themselves when there are so many expectations put in place by society that get in the way and define who they are and what they can and cannot do.
 Boys and girls are pressured to feel and act a certain way because that is what is acceptable in today’s society.
 They are supposed to dress a certain way, be in a sport that fits their gender and meet requirements put up by society.

-“I feel like today we have to dress to appeal to others and can only be ourselves if we are following the guidelines put up by society,” Jane Osborne ‘22 said. “[People say things like], girls have to be beautiful and girly, guys do not want someone who acts manly, girls should not be on sport teams like football, and girls are weak and do not have the ability to do certain things.”
+“I feel like today we have to dress to appeal to others and can only be ourselves if we are following the guidelines put up by society,” Jane Osborne ’22 said.
+“People say things like girls have to be beautiful and girly, guys do not want someone who acts manly, girls should not be on sport teams like football, and girls are weak and do not have the ability to do certain things.”

 Despite sexist standards being shown in most aspects of life, authoritative figures do not seem to notice incidents involving sexism in high school, which can leave an imprint on impressionable teenagers.
 These incidents leave those ideas to stay with them throughout their adult life.

-“I do not really see it, but I feel if you are looking for sexism, you can find it just about anywhere,” Charles Nassar, counselor, said.
+“I do not really see it, but I feel if you are looking for sexism, you can find it just about anywhere,” counselor Charles Nassar said.
 “Sexism exists in any organization because it is a power dynamic, and when you have men and women in a group, it happens.
 However, I do not feel that a power dynamic only happens when it is men and women in a space.
 I think if you have a group of the same gender and one person is seen as more superior, then you get the same situation.”

-Despite not everyone feeling that sexism is prevalent at Stevenson, sexism still can affect how teenagers see themselves and how they do their schoolwork.
+Nassar added how despite not everyone feeling that sexism is prevalent at Stevenson, sexism still can affect how teenagers see themselves and how they do their schoolwork.

 A common activity teenagers participate in are sports, which often has sexism in it for both males and females.
 Those critics will say that a sport is too girly and boys should not join, or people comment on girls playing sports that are commonly played by guys.